 The following excerpts from How to Teach Adults will show you how this book explains everything you need to start teaching adults, along with tips that even veteran teachers can use.
-If you like what you read, please download the free PDF or order a paper copy of the book today!

 From the Introduction

 And why you should read it.

 You’ve had bad teachers before.
 You had the teacher who lectured in a monotone the entire class.
 You had the teacher whose answers to your questions confused instead of clarified.
 You had teachers who wasted your time with busywork, who tested you on things never covered in class, who gave you grades that bore no relationship to what you put into the course or got out of it.

 Maybe you’ve been that teacher.
 Maybe you gave a workshop that put your colleagues to sleep.
 Maybe you taught a course that left you frustrated at the end of each class period.
 Maybe, right now, you’re going through the motions of being a teacher, making your students happy but not teaching them half as much as they ought to be learning.
 Maybe your fear of failure is keeping you away from teaching in the first place.